The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Data

-For the calculation of orbital parameters, we adopt the MW model from \citet{Portail2017} with the analytical approximation given by \citet{Sormani2022}.
+For the calculation of orbital parameters, we adopted the MW model from \citet{Portail2017} with the analytical approximation given by \citet{Sormani2022}.
 The Galactic model is composed of the X-shaped boxy-peanut, a long bar, a central concentration mass, a disc, and a dark-matter halo.
-The bar rotates with a pattern speed of $\mathrm{39\,km\,s^{-1}\,kpc^{-1}}$ and is oriented at an angle of $25^\circ$ with the Sun–Galactic center line of sight.
-Using the Action-based Galaxy Modelling Architecture (AGAMA; \citealt{Agama2019}), a Python package for orbital integration\footnote{\url{http://github.com/GalacticDynamics-Oxford/Agama}}, we performed the forward orbital integrations, for both \citetalias{Queiroz2021} and \citetalias{rvs_cnn_2023} samples, for a 3 Gyr period and saved each orbit's trajectory every 1 Myr.
+The bar rotates with a pattern speed of $\mathrm{39\,km\,s^{-1}\,kpc^{-1}}$ and is oriented at an angle of $25^\circ$ with the Sun–Galactic centre line of sight.
+Using the Action-based Galaxy Modelling Architecture (AGAMA; \citealt{Agama2019}), a Python package for orbital integration\footnote{\url{http://github.com/GalacticDynamics-Oxford/Agama}}, we performed forward orbital integrations, for both the \citetalias{Queiroz2021} and \citetalias{rvs_cnn_2023} samples, for a 3 Gyr period and saved each orbit's trajectory every 1 Myr.
+The adopted Galactic potential, bar pattern speed, and orientation follow commonly used models in the literature.
+While variations in these parameters could affect individual orbits, simple change of pattern speed would be dynamically inconsistent with the assumed potential.
+A full, self-consistent re-computation is beyond the scope of this work.
+Our analysis focuses on the broad orbital properties of the main stellar populations, which remain robust within current model uncertainties.
+For instance, we recover the trends reported by \citepalias{Queiroz2021} despite using a different potential, supporting the reliability of our results.